 For comparison, we first benchmark the conventional fixed-temperature field sweep method \cite{moon2021universal}.
-Starting from an initial stripe domain state [Fig.~\ref{fig2}(g), first panel], an in-plane field $H_x$ is applied [Fig.~\ref{fig2}(a), red line; from 25 to 45 ps], which reduces the stripe width by canting the spins toward the in-plane direction.
-The subsequent application of an out-of-plane field $H_z$ [Fig.~\ref{fig2}(a), blue line; from 35 to 80 ps] causes the stripe to ``pinch off'', forming a precursor domain-like pattern [Fig.~\ref{fig2}(g), second panel].
+Starting from an initial stripe domain state [Fig.~\ref{fig2}(m), first panel], an in-plane field $H_x$ is applied [Fig.~\ref{fig2}(a), red line; from 25 to 45 ps], which reduces the stripe width by canting the spins toward the in-plane direction.
+The subsequent application of an out-of-plane field $H_z$ [Fig.~\ref{fig2}(a), blue line; from 35 to 80 ps] causes the stripe to ``pinch off'', forming a precursor domain-like pattern [Fig.~\ref{fig2}(m), second panel].
 Finally, the spin configuration is relaxed from 80 to 100 ps by gradually ramping $(\mu_0H_x, \mu_0H_z)$ toward the target values of $(0, 0.15\,\text{T})$.
 This final relaxation step leads to three distinct scenarios.
-First, an isolated skyrmion with $Q_f = -1$ is successfully created by the end of the simulation, accounting for $16.4\%$ of the cases out of 700 cases.
-Second, an antiskyrmion with $Q_f = +1$ is nucleated in $7.4\%$ of the trials, where relaxation collapses a transient skyrmion--antiskyrmion pair [Fig.~\ref{fig2}(g), third panel] into a single surviving antiskyrmion [Fig.~\ref{fig2}(g), fourth panel].
-However, the resulting antiskyrmion is inherently unstable and eventually annihilates upon further relaxation \cite{Stability2023Potkina, koshibae2016theory, hoffmann2017antiskyrmions}, as will be elucidated later.
+First, an isolated skyrmion with $Q=-1$ is successfully created by the end of the simulation, accounting for $16.4\%$ of the cases out of 700 cases.
+Here, $Q = \iint q(x,y) \, dxdy$ represents the topological charge, defined via the local charge density $q(x,y)=\frac{1}{4\pi} \bm{m} \cdot (\partial_x \bm{m} \times \partial_y \bm{m})$.
+The intermediate state in this process displays one skyrmion and two antiskyrmions bound together [Figs.~\ref{fig2}(j) and (m), second panels]; it can alternatively accommodate a single skyrmion–antiskyrmion pair with a probability comparable.
+The successive annihilation of these antiskyrmions [third panels] eventually leads to an isolated single skyrmion [fourth panels]—a sequential process clearly resolved in Fig.~\ref{fig2}(g) by the time evolution of the topological charge stepping through $Q=1$, $Q=0$, and finally $Q=-1$.
+Second, an antiskyrmion with $Q = +1$ is nucleated in $7.4\%$ of the trials; however, this antiskyrmion is inherently unstable and eventually annihilates upon further relaxation \cite{Stability2023Potkina, koshibae2016theory, hoffmann2017antiskyrmions}, as will be elucidated later.